bahmutov/cypress-workshop-basics/08-retry-ability/PITCHME.md

 ## 📝 Take away

-> ⚠️ Only the last command is retried ⚠️
+> ⚠️ Only the last chain of queries is retried ⚠️

-1. Merge queries into one command
+1. Do not mix queries and commands
-2. Alternate commands and assertions
+2. Add more assertions

 +++